Black Hole Entropy, Quantum Corrections and EFT Transitions: Review: BPS Black Holes in Four Dimensions

 where a certain set of local projective coordinates $X^A$ have been introduced \cite{Strominger:1990pd,Ceresole:1995ca,Craps:1997gp}.
 In terms of these, the Kähler moduli are most easily expressed as the quotients

-given a local patch where $X^0$ does not vanish anywhere.
+given a local patch where $X^0$ is nowhere vanishing.
 This also implies that the entire geometry of the vector multiplet moduli space can be encoded into a holomorphic function $\mathcal{F}(X^A)$, usually referred to as the prepotential \cite{Craps:1997gp,Craps:1997nv}.
 This function is moreover homogeneous of degree two, meaning that it satisfies $\mathcal{F}= \frac{1}{2} X^A \mathcal{F}_A$, where $\mathcal{F}_A = \partial_{X^A} \mathcal{F}$.

 In addition, due to the constraints of $\mathcal{N}=2$ supersymmetry, the complexified gauge kinetic function $\mathcal{N}_{AB}$ appearing in \eqref{eq:IIAaction4d} is determined by the Kähler structure moduli through the expression